ironhack-dev-squad-107/project-info/README.md

 3. **Have 2 models _or more_**.
    Having one for users is a no-brainer.
    The other one(s) should represent the main functionality of your app.
-   Don't force it if having more thant two models doesn't make sense.
+   Don't force it if having more than two models doesn't make sense.
 4. **Have validation on its models** with feedback for users if their submission is invalid.
 5. **Include sign up, log in & log out functionality**